 Legrand enters into short-term agreements with its distributors, which, as a result, have no long-term contractual obligation to purchase its products.
 Due to the nature of its relationship with its distributors, it often has a number of significant receivables outstanding from Sonepar and Rexel that it might not be able to recover were either of them to become insolvent or bankrupt.
 Legrand manages its outstanding receivables carefully (see section 5.1.5.3 of this reference document), but cannot guarantee that it will continue to maintain its relationship with its distributors or that, in the event that these relationships were suspended or terminated, electrical professionals and end-users will continue to purchase Legrand's products through alternative distributors.
-The temporary or permanent interruption of its relationship with its distributors, financial condition, results and cash flows.
+The temporary or permanent interruption of its relationship with its distributors could have a material adverse effect on its business. financial condition, results and cash flows.

-LIQUIDITY RISK
+■ LIQUIDITY RISK